Chile detects first case of bird flu in a human

 [Source: Reuters]

-Chile detected the first case of bird flue in a human, the country’s health ministry reported early this morning.
+Chile detected the first case of bird flue in a human, the country’s health ministry reported.

 The case was detected in a 53-year-old man who presented severe influenza symptoms, according to a statement issued by the ministry, but they noted the patient was in stable condition.